norppa/ExerciseTimerProject/README.md

 - update your formatter function to check if the number is less than 10 and to concatenate a zero in front of the seconds if that is the case.
 You can do the same to the minutes if you wish.
 - when you reload the page, all the running numbers should be formatted as desired

+### Stage 7 - Interactivity
+Let's add a button to start the timer.

+- At the moment the timer starts automatically.
+Create a function startTimer and update your code so that the timer starts when the function is executed.
+- Add a _button_ to the web page that will start the timer.
+Give it a unique id and a descriptive text.
+- In the script file, store the button element you created in a constant.
+- Set the button's _onclick_ parameter to point to the startTimer function.
+- Add an initial value (if you haven't already done so) to the timer div, so that it is not empty when the page is first loaded.
+- When you reload the page, it should show the initial value and the button you created.
+When you press the button, the timer should start.
+Make sure the initial value is replaced with the 00:00 immediately when the button is pressed and not after the first second.